-We’ll be exploring a wide-range of topics related to Julian Jaynes’s theory with experts from a variety of different backgrounds.
-Space for each event is limited so be sure to RSVP! (must be logged in).
+Online Events with special guests and open discussion.
+We explore a wide-range of topics related to Julian Jaynes’s theory with experts from a variety of different backgrounds.
+Space for each event is limited so be sure to RSVP.

 Saturday, March 20th, 2021 at 12 noon – 1:30 pm Pacific Time

 An interview with Boban Dedović on his recent article “‘Minds’ in ‘Homer’: A quantitative psycholinguistic comparison of the Iliad and Odyssey” and the evidence for the evolution of mind words in the Iliad and Odyssey.
 The interview is followed by Q&A with the event participants.

 The interview includes discussion of the authorship and dating of the Iliad and Odyssey, later additions to the Iliad, an explanation of Jaynes’s preconscious hypostases, the acknowledgement of Jaynes’s work in this area by other scholars, the research methods, results, and conclusions of Boban’s study, and much more.

 Boban Dedović studied Psychology and Religions of the Ancient Middle East at the University of Maryland.
 He is currently studying ancient languages at the University of Chicago.

 Read Boban Dedović’s article: ‘Minds’ in ‘Homer’: A quantitative psycholinguistic comparison of the Iliad and Odyssey.